jayenashar/configs/README.md

 ### <a name=".bashrc">.bashrc</a> - Configuration file for bash (the bourne again shell)

 *   gives a colored prompt
-**   includes the non-zero exit status of the last command
+    *   includes the non-zero exit status of the last command
 *   colorizes the output of grep and ls
 *   gives you the shortcut wcc for compiling with -Wall -Werror
 *   gives you the shortcut mcc for compiling with mudflap and -Wall -Werror
 *   allows you to do a forward history search with Ctrl-f (you know how Ctrl-r does a backward history search, right?)
 *   stores a large history (without consecutive duplicates)
+*   stores history with date and time stamps
 *   make less more friendly for non-text input files
 *   warns you when losing data with cp, mv, or rm
 *   requires two ctrl-d's to exit a shell, in case you press it accidentally